Here’s an email about marriage and money that I recently received from a reader:

 - What about paying student loans or government loans affected by the bankruptcy?
 In this case, your assets could be at risk if you mingle them with your spouse’s.
 This could be especially dangerous if you’re in a “community property” state like Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, or Wisconsin.

 - Let’s say you own the home, but you use common funds to pay property expenses.
 Your husband deposits money into a joint checking account to help pay for these expenses.
 In this case, your commingled property could be considered partially his.
 In this case, his creditors could come after your property.

 This isn’t to say that you should break off an otherwise great relationship.
 But you should take steps to protect yourself.

-Probably the best way to do this is to wait to tie the knot until his bankruptcy judgment is final.
+The best way to probably do this is to wait to tie the knot until his bankruptcy judgment is final.
 Then, you’ll know exactly what you’re getting into.

 If you’re already living together, you should go ahead and consult and attorney now to determine if it’s possible to commingle your property while keeping you out of his financial mess.
-And if he still has significant debt post-bankruptcy, having this conversation with a lawyer is worth your while.
+If he still has significant debt post-bankruptcy, having this conversation with a lawyer is definitely worth your while.